 An ignition interlock device is a breathalyzer that is installed in your car to monitor your blood alcohol level.
 In most cases, an interlock device is required because of a DUI and will need to be installed in your car for the period of time that your state requires.
-You must submit a breath test each and every time you get into your car and if your BrAC is under the state limit than the device will allow you to start your car.
-All alcohol ignition interlock devices need to be recalibrated every so often at a service station and a service message will flash on screen notifying you when you need to get it serviced.
+In order to drive under a restricted license, you must submit a breath test each and every time you get into your car and if your BrAC is under the state limit than the device will allow you to start your car.
+Under the guidelines of keeping your driving privilege under a restricted license, all alcohol ignition interlock devices need to be recalibrated every so often at a service station and a service message will flash on screen notifying you when you need to get it serviced.
 Call us today with any questions you have about our interlock devices.

 Our payment system is convenient for all of our clients.
 We have worked hard to create a hassle free experience for everyone.
 Low Cost Interlock accepts credit cards, prepaid credit cards, and debit cards.
 The card you have on file will be charged monthly, so you will never miss a payment.
 After your card is charged you will get a receipt emailed to you for your records.
 Make sure that if you update or get a new card to notify us so we can change it in our system.
 It is important that your card information is up to date at all times.
 If you have additional questions about the ignition interlock device cost contact us today.